ardriveapp/turbo-sdk/README.md

 ### TurboFactory

-- `unauthenticated()` - Creates an instance of the Turbo unauthenticated services.
+- `unauthenticated()` - Creates an instance of a client that accesses Turbo's unauthenticated services.

   ```typescript
   const turbo = TurboFactory.unauthenticated({});
   ```

-- `authenticated()` - Creates an instance that includes both the unauthenticated & authenticated services.
+- `authenticated()` - Creates an instance of a client that accesses Turbo's authenticated and unauthenticated services.

   ```typescript
   const jwk = await arweave.crypto.generateJWK();